kcheung00/StaticLoggerTest/README.md

 # Quick Test
-Simple Research on test coverage that cover the static LOGGER without touching the original source code.
+Simple Research on test coverage that cover the static LOGGER without touching the original source code